p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 If you are already lost, took the wrong exit, or feel completely turned around, use the broader recovery guide here: Lost in the Shinjuku Station Maze?
 How to Navigate Shinjuku Station Fast.

-What Should You Do If You Take the Wrong Exit?
+What to Do If You Take the Wrong Exit

 If you take the wrong exit at Shinjuku Station, do not panic.
 First, identify whether you are on the wrong side between East and West, or whether you simply came out too far south.

-If you exit on the East side but need the West side, or the other way around, look for signs to the East-West Free Passageway.
+If you exit on the East side but need the West side, or the other way around: look for signs to the East-West Free Passageway.
 This underground corridor connects the East and West sides of Shinjuku Station outside the ticket gates.
-It is usually easier than walking around the station block above ground.
+It is usually easier than walking around the station block above ground, especially in rain or heat.

 If you accidentally exit on the South or New South side when you meant to go to Kabukicho or Omoide Yokocho, the easiest fix may be to step outside and use your phone map above ground.
 GPS is usually much more reliable once you are out of the underground station area.